plathrop/plathrop.github.io/_posts/2011-11-01-fai-lab-with-virtualbox-part-i.markdown

 interface just created.
 It's important to remember that this IP address is the IP of the *host*, not the virtual machine.
 The host machine is connected to the "host-only network" as well as the other virtual machines which are configured to be part of that network.
+Line 9 turns off the VirtualBox DHCP server for this network.
+This is important because we'll need to run our own DHCP server for FAI.

 The next step is configuring our FAI server.
 We'll assume that the host-only network you created in the previous step is `vboxnet0`.